patman007/patrickmason/03_final/q10_CSS/question.md

 ### Answer:
 There is an inline style done for the image and the inline style will have more specificity than style done in the header.

+Feedback: correct.
+A small nitpicky thing is that your 1st answer is not stated very clearly. you might say, "span is inline and margin-top doesn't apply to inline".
+It has nothing to do with the fact it is within a div which is block level element.

+Score: 3/3